6th - 8th Grades

 Athletics are offered throughout the Middle School experience.
 6th grade football, basketball, and cheer are parent-coached events, and some of our junior varsity and varsity sports are offered to our 6th graders.
 These sports include cross country, volleyball, fast-pitch softball, archery, track, tennis, and golf.

-MathCounts is a class offered to those who score within a certain range on a standardized test.
-There will be a class devoted to MathCounts, and the class deals with problem solving and other math problems.
+MathCounts is a class offered to those who score within a certain mathematics range on a standardized test.
+The MathCounts class deals with problem solving and other math problems.
 Competitions throughout the year will be held off campus.

 Many clubs are offered throughout the school year.
 These clubs meet during activity periods through the course of the school year, and some of these clubs include Hunting and Fishing, Memory Club, Image Club, and Board Brains.
 Youth Legislature is one of these clubs that meets during the school year, and the club does participate in a mock legislative process at the state capitol on a Friday and Saturday in April.